Three Splendid Backpacking Routes in Capitol Reef

 Best direction I don’t think it matters too much.
 However if you are flexible then checking the forecast wind for the week (see links below) and hiking with the wind at your back might prove a good idea.

 If you are not wild camping then you have a long, exposed day along the Trotternish ridge between The Storr carpark and Flodigarry in the north.
 It might be best to do this near the end of the trip and thus hike northwards so you have time to ‘warm up’ before tackling this stage.
-If you are wild camping, you have more flexibility if the weather is reasonable as you could pitch your tent along the ridge.

 Hiking terrain There is a huge mix.
 From trails, cross country along ridges and coast – and some stretches of tarmac.
 Expect lots of soft wet ground and some bog, especially in wetter periods between Portree and Flodigarry.